 After Tooth Extraction

 Minor bleeding after oral surgery is expected for 1-2 days.
 Biting down on gauze immediately after the procedure will control the bleeding.
 Change out the gauze pads every 30 minutes, as needed.
 Do not sleep with gauze in your mouth.
 If the bleeding persists, bite down on a moist black tea bag for 30 minutes.
 Try not to talk for the first half hour after surgery so that you can maintain pressure on the gauze pad.
 Do not spit or drink through a straw for 1 day, as this will dislodge the blood clot and potentially result with a dry socket.
 Again, minor bleeding is expected in the first couple days after surgery.
 If major bleeding occurs, apply pressure and call the office.
 If after hours, call the after-hours number provided or go to the Emergency Room.
+Do not sleep with gauze in your mouth!

 If stitches were placed, they will help control the bleeding.
 Try not to play with the stitches with your tongue.
 Unless told otherwise by the doctor, the stitches will dissolve on their own in about a week, but may fall out sooner (2-3 days).